Collect tax in the United Kingdom

 Find more information on how to register for VAT in the United Kingdom on the government website:

-After you’ve registered to collect tax in the United Kingdom, add your registrations to Stripe in the Registrations tab in the Dashboard.
+After you’ve registered to collect tax in the United Kingdom, go to Registrations to add your registrations to Stripe in the Dashboard.
 This turns on tax calculation and collection in Stripe for your transactions in the United Kingdom.

 Learn more about how to add your registration in the Dashboard.